apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Wallace Shawn, Cynthia Nixon lead actors backing genocide charges against Israel**
+**NASA’s plans to return to the moon take a hit**

-You can read more about it [here](https://www.timesofisrael.com/wallace-shawn-cynthia-nixon-lead-actors-backing-genocide-charges-against-israel/).
+You can read more about it [here](https://www.cnn.com/2024/01/13/world/nasa-moon-peregrine-wt-science-newsletter-scn/index.html).

 ## Requirements
 - Python 3.8